godotengine/godot-docs/classes/class_@globalscope.rst

 - void **randomize** **(** **)**

 Randomizes the seed (or the internal state) of the random number generator.
-Current implementation reseeds using a number based on time.
+The current implementation uses a number based on the device's time.

-\ **Note:** This method is called automatically when the project is run.
-If you need to fix the seed to have reproducible results, use :ref:`seed<class_@GlobalScope_method_seed>` to initialize the random number generator.
+\ **Note:** This function is called automatically when the project is run.
+If you need to fix the seed to have consistent, reproducible results, use :ref:`seed<class_@GlobalScope_method_seed>` to initialize the random number generator.

 ----